chikadim/kitchen-equipments-exhibition/README.md

 This website consists of 4 pages.
 They are accessible from navigation menu and also from the footer.

 ### Existing Features
-- __Navigation Bar__
+- __Home page__
+  - The navigation bar
-  - The navigation bar is featured in all four pages and is fully responsive.
+    * The navigation bar is featured in all four pages and is fully responsive.
 It includes links to Logo, For exhibitors, Contact us, Home page and Attendees page.

-  - Except the Home page, the links all open on a new tab
+  - Expected Attendees section
+    * This section contains list of portfolios of the expected exhibitors and expected visitors.
+There are two images complementing the both lists.